merknu/Governing-IOT-Monitor/README.md

+This Project is currently under development and it is not ready for pubic testing yet

 # Introduction

 Cogz is a branch of the Governing-IOT-Monitor project and is focused on creating a highly automated and secure system for smart device management.